Things to know about Phishing at UW

 - Get in the habit of looking at the Internet address bar, especially on login pages, to make sure you are on the correct login page.

-- Regularly check on the “Phishing Examples” web page on the Office of the CISO website to see phishing campaigns that are currently active–but know that those examples are NOT the only phishing emails coming in that day.
+- Regularly check on the “Phishing Examples” web page on the Office of Information Security website to see phishing campaigns that are currently active–but know that those examples are NOT the only phishing emails coming in that day.

 - If you do click on a link, and you realize it’s a scam, contact email@example.com for guidance.